ga-wdi-boston/rails-api-one-to-many/README.md

 ## Objectives

--   Digram the database tables and Entity Relationship Diagram that describe a one-to-many relationship.
+-   Diagram the database tables and Entity Relationship Diagram that describe a one-to-many relationship.
 -   Write a migration for a one-to-many relationship.
 -   Associate plain Ruby objects with one another.